zsun98/R_storage/README.md

 # R_storage
-Here is the code in R for intermediate econometrics written by gujaria
+Here is the code in R for intermediate econometrics written by Gujaria